Turkey, İzmir: The Heritage of Multiculturalism

 Izmir (also known as Smyrna) has been settled for five and half millennia.
 The city is located in Anatolia along the bay which is connected with the Mediterranean Sea.
 The location of the city mean it had experienced rule of many civilizations and empires.
 The last of them, the Ottoman Empire, conquered Izmir in 1389, in the time when it still was a part of the decaying Byzantine Empire.

 After a great fire of 1922 it lost significant proportion of its population, almost a half from its 300 thousand.
 Yet in the 1970’s its population has began to grow again and it continued since.
 Today there live more than 4 million people.
-Also, there are many universities, nine in total.
+Also, there are many universities.

 The International Izmir Festival is a music festival that is held in the city annually since 1987.
 Every summer world-class musicians and musical groups perform there, among names who play there are Bryan Adams, Elton John or Moscow Philharmonic Orchestra, Red Army Chorus etc. Also the International Izmir Short Film Festival happens annually and its tradition started in the year of 1999, the Izmir European Jazz festival has its tradition bit longer.